shach25/terraform-docker/README.md

-Installed Docker and ensured Docker is running.
+1.Installed Docker and ensured Docker is running.

-Installed Terraform and verified version.
+2.Installed Terraform and verified version.

-Created a project folder and wrote the main.tf configuration:
+3.Created a project folder and wrote the main.tf configuration:

-Pulled nginx:latest Docker image
+4.Pulled nginx:latest Docker image

-Created and started a Docker container mapped to port 8080 → 80
+5.Created and started a Docker container mapped to port 8080 → 80

-Ran Terraform workflow commands:
+6.Ran Terraform workflow commands:

 terraform init → Initialized provider plugins